vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 Hell were similar to those of most

-ancient and medieval Indians 170 Elabhakta, an exp ation 132 Elāstabā, is the 8th titht after full moon of month of Magha 353-54 ; said to be the wife of the year
+ancient and medieval Indians 170 Elabhakta, an exp ation 132 Elāstabā, is the 8th titht after full moon of month of Māgha 353-54 ; said to be the wife of the year

 353-355 Ekata, story of 11 Ekoddista, (see 'Davasrādaba', 'nava.